Pop Century to EPCOT, Hollywood Studios & Every Disney Park

 To Hollywood Studios

-The Skyliner to Hollywood Studios requires a transfer at Caribbean Beach station.
-You ride to the hub, exit, walk to the Hollywood Studios platform, and board again.
+The Skyliner to Hollywood Studios requires a transfer at the Caribbean Beach hub station.
+You ride to the hub, exit on the EPCOT-side platform, walk across the station to the Hollywood Studios platform, and board again.
+See the station guide for transfer mechanics and typical added time.

 Typical time: 25-35 minutes (including transfer)